 This post contains affiliate links to keep my blog up & running!
 To read my full disclosure policy, click here.

 For me, self-care plans were always the first to go if something urgent came up.
-Probably because we’re used to ignoring our need for self-care.
+Probably because we’re so used to ignoring our need for self-care.

 We physically can’t ignore our need to eat because we get hangry.
 We all know it’s time to sleep when we start to nod off.
 But no one goes running towards a self-care routine in response to stress.